 Draw a large 9-grid on a whiteboard or other writing surface.
 Discuss ideas for the beginning of the story.
 On your large example, write down three details that could happen, one in each box.
 Talk about:

 - What could happen first to introduce the story;

 Have your child draw a quick stick-figure sketch in each box on his own worksheet that represents each of these details.
 He does not need to add words at this time, but if he does, he should just copy the simple details (again, not complete sentences) you’ve written on your chart.

 Do the same for the middle of the story, jotting down very simple words/phrases that could happen first, second and third in the middle of the story.

 For the ending, jot down what could happen first, next, and last to bring the story to a satisfying end.

 If your student prefers not to draw pictures, that’s okay; he can write words.
 Just encourage him to write LISTS of words rather than complete sentences.
 (Brevity is key during brainstorming.)
 Then, he can flesh out his ideas when it’s time to write his story.

 . . . . .

 WriteShop Junior is a partnership between parent/teacher and student, because that’s how writing is best taught.
-Book D, the first in the series will be released this fall.
-You’ll love all the hands-on activities and tools, including a brainstorming worksheet and detailed instructions for each writing lesson.
+Book D is the first in the series.
+You’ll love all the hands-on activities and tools, including a brainstorming worksheet and detailed instructions for each and every writing lesson.